Haffi921/EMG_documentation/source/present_instructions/Preparation.md

 8. Final instructions for the participant

    - "If the electrodes feel loose, please tell me"
-   - The experiment should be done sitting as still as possible
+   - Remind the participant that the experiment should be done sitting as "still as possible"
    - The participant should hardly move their head and body during the whole experiment

-     - The electrodes will record that too
+     - The electrodes can record any movement of the participant in the seat

+   - Tell the participant that they can adjust their seating and any uncomfortableness in between blocks

 9. The participant can now start the experiment